scikit-activeml/scikit-activeml/docs/target_semantics.rst

    ... )
    >>> assert spec.classes == (("absent", "present"), ("no", "yes"))

-All label outputs must declare classes of one dtype kind, because one array holds every output of a sample.
-Outputs may declare different vocabularies and different widths of the same kind, e.g. ``("no", "yes")`` beside ``("off", "always")``.
-Mixing kinds is rejected during resolution: strings with numbers, integers with floats, and booleans with integers alike.
-Were a mixture accepted, the array would coerce the outputs to a common dtype, and the labels describing a sample would no longer be the labels that were declared, e.g. the integer ``0`` of one output would come back as the string ``'0'``.
+All label outputs must use classes of the same dtype kind because one array stores all outputs of a sample.
+Different outputs may still use different vocabularies and different vocabulary sizes within the same kind, for example ``("no", "yes")`` next to ``("off", "always")``.

+Mixing dtype kinds is rejected during resolution, including strings with numbers, integers with floats, and booleans with integers.
+Otherwise, the array would coerce the outputs to a common dtype and could change the declared class labels.
+For example, the integer ``0`` of one output could be returned as the string ``'0'``.

 .. doctest::